MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication.md

 ### Web Chat and Direct Line considerations

 > [!IMPORTANT]
 > You need to use Direct Line with enhanced authentication enabled to mitigate security risks when connecting to a bot using the Web Chat control.
-For more information, see [Bot Framework enhanced authentication](bot-builder-security-enhanced.md).
+For more information, see [Direct Line enhanced authentication](bot-builder-security-enhanced.md).

 ## Prerequisites